jackdbd/calderone/packages/firestore-utils/api-docs/firestore-utils.docresultswithdata.md

 ## docResultsWithData variable

-Retrieve all Firestore documents that match the given `query`<!-- -->.
+Retrieves all Firestore documents that match the given `query`<!-- -->.
 Return an array of results where each element contains the Firestore document id `doc_id` and the document data `data`<!-- -->.

-\*Note\*: Firestore does \*\*not\*\* support inequality filters on multiple properties: - https://stackoverflow.com/questions/65391713/firestore-error-cannot-use-multiple-conditional-where-clauses-on-different-prop?rq=1

 <b>Signature:</b>

 ```typescript
 docResultsWithData: <D>({ limit, query }: DocResultsQueryConfig) => Promise<DocResultData<D>[]>
 ```

+## Remarks

+Firestore does not support inequality filters on multiple properties.
+[Range condition in Firestore can only be applied on a single field](https://stackoverflow.com/questions/65391713/firestore-error-cannot-use-multiple-conditional-where-clauses-on-different-prop?rq=1)<!-- -->.